 But with that said I’ve found many other uses for it than using it on the face.
 I discovered that it’s an excellent body oil and also great for lips and hair!
 But mostly, I love it as a body oil.
 And if you have oily skin and you’re unsure this oil would work for you, you can buy a mini sample like this one!
 Strike now while LoveLula has 40% off Ooh!

 It contains about 16% more antioxidants than argan oil and has a high sterol content which may helps reduce scarring.
 I’m unsure if you should believe the claims of it containing vitamin C (or that the content may have any effect on the skin) as vitamin C is water soluble.
+I haven’t come a cross or been able to find any studies that so much as mention that the oil would by any means be rich in vitamin C – it can only be said about the fruit pulp.
 Nonetheless, it has quickly become one of my favorite oils, and I usually blend it with rosehip oil every other night!

 Beyond Marula oil, Ooh! also have Rosehip, Argan, Baobab, Moringa and Cacay Oil.
 The latter one seems to be one of their special praised one.
-A few years back I remember the talks about Cacay oil; it’s got like 3 times more retinol than Rosehip oil and 50% more vitamin E than Argan oil.
+A few years back I remember the talks about Cacay oil; it’s supposed to have like 3 times more vitamin A than Rosehip oil and 50% more vitamin E than Argan oil?
 It’s also a dry oil just like Marula.
 I got super intrigued by the Cacay Oil and ordered their Mini Gift Set to test out all the other ones!
+You can read about it here!

 LoveLula is offering 40% OFF on Ooh! oils until 18th of March!